Poll Reveals Widespread Unease with Foreign-Based Antivirus Providers

 55 percent of employees agree or strongly agree that American government agencies should be barred from using antivirus services of companies with headquarters based outside the US.
 By comparison, just 21 percent disagree or strongly disagree with that pronouncement, and another quarter of respondents have no opinion on the matter.

-In spite of that unparalleled access, it is a bit mystifying that the DHS directive does not apply to Kaspersky Threat Intelligence or Kaspersky Security Training products, two other programs that grant the company the same level of access into government systems as their antivirus offerings.
+In spite of that unparalleled access, the DHS directive does not apply to Kaspersky Threat Intelligence or Kaspersky Security Training products, two other programs that grant the company the same level of access into government systems as their antivirus offerings.
 It also does not apply to Kaspersky code that is “embedded in the products of other companies,” raising more questions about regulatory extent and the ultimate impact such a ban will have on government cybersecurity.

-With Russia’s disinformation campaign and cyber meddling still fresh on the minds of many public servants, it’s understandable why a majority are skeptical of granting such unbridled information access to companies based in adversarial nation-states.
+With Russia’s disinformation campaign and cyber meddling still fresh on the minds of many public servants, a majority of employees are skeptical of granting such unbridled information access to companies based in adversarial nation-states.
 As the 90-day deadline looms for agencies to remove Kaspersky products from their computers, it’s worth asking whether such actions are sufficient or an omen of greater threats to come.